zyr1on/UnityLibraryToMakeThingsEasy/README.md

     }
 }
 ```
 !!!
-The provided code snippet uses the MD5 and TripleDES (3DES) algorithms for the encryption process. <br>The Encryption Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64 ->
+The provided code snippet uses the MD5 and TripleDES (3DES) and SHA256 algorithms for the encryption process. <br>The EncryptionHelper Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64 ->
-with given hash; <a href="https://github.com/zyr1on/MyLibrary/blob/main/Lib/Encryption.cs#L6">Line:6</a>)
+with given hash; <a href="https://github.com/zyr1on/MyLibrary/blob/main/Lib/EncryptionHelper.cs#L7">Line:7</a>)

 <br>
 <strong>Example <strong>Usage</strong> of  RunFuncWithSecs Function: </strong>(<a href="https://github.com/zyr1on/MyLibrary/blob/main/Lib/TimeUtils.cs#L7">Line:7</a>)